virgiawankusuma/Generasi-GIGIH-3.0/README.md

 | GET | /comments/:VideoID | VideoID=[string] | Returns the specified product. |
 | POST | /comments | None | Creates a new comment in the system. |

-# List API Request and Response
+# List of API requests and response
 ## Products
 * Product object
   ```javascript